BartSte/nvim-project-marks/README.md

 }
 ```

-Lazy loading is not recommended, as the plugin may need to load another shada
-file that the global one.
+Lazy loading is not recommended, as the plugin may need to load another shada file than the global one.
 By lazy loading the plugin, this will go wrong.
-Not
-that the plugin is very small, so it will not slow down your startup time.
+Note that the plugin is very small, so it will not slow down your startup time.

 ## Configuration